erfan-kh/smart-order-notification-iot/README.md

 ---

 ### 🚀 Real-World Usage
-- Deployed and used daily in a real fast food restaurant
+- Deployed and used daily in a real fast-food restaurant
 - Running continuously for **6+ months**
 - Benefits:
   - No need for speakers or monitors